Souvik-Mandal-Harvard/Machine-Learning-for-Data-Science/supervised-ML/00_Regression/Guide00_Supervised-ML_Linear_Regression_end-to-end_workflow.md

 ### Stage 7.
 Baseline Model
 Always start with a simple model.
 It gives you a benchmark that every later improvement must beat.
+* **Trivial baseline first:** predict the training mean for every row (`DummyRegressor(strategy="mean")`).
+This tells you whether the model is doing anything at all; ordinary linear regression is the substantive baseline that later improvements (Stage 9) must beat.
 * **Fit:** train the linear regression on the processed training data (the transformed `X_train` and the transformed `y_train`).
 This is where the algorithm minimizes the loss and estimates the parameters ($\beta_0, \beta_1, \dots, \beta_p$).
 * **Predict:** pass the processed `X_test`, transformed with the *training-fitted* tools from Stage 6, to the model to get predictions $\hat{y}$.
 * **Convert back:** if you transformed the target, the predictions are still on the transformed scale (for example, log-dollars).
-Use the saved parameters to convert them to the original units (dollars).
+Use the saved parameters to convert them to the original units (e.g., value of a house or car in dollars).

 ### Stage 8.
 Evaluate
 Compare the **converted** predictions against the **original, untouched** `y_test`, using several metrics: MAE, RMSE, and $R^2$.
 Metrics computed on the transformed scale are not comparable to metrics from a model without a transformation.
 Also compare training and test error: a much lower training error signals overfitting.